marcusoftnet/marcusoftnet.github.io/_posts/2025-08-08-flow-is-sacred.md

 I've been writing some code this week.
 Well, I do most weeks, but this week I teamed up with some folks here at work.
 It was great fun — and actually pretty useful.

 What struck me, though, were the blockages in the process.
-Some of them felt even built-in.
+Some of them was even built-in.
 That kind of slowness was frustrating, and I think it could have been avoided.

 I was lucky to work alongside [Lars Albertsson](https://www.linkedin.com/in/larsalbertsson/), learning from his vast experience at a few of the top software companies in the world.
 One phrase Lars kept repeating stuck with me as we set up and refined processes at [Scling](https://www.scling.com/):